 #13.
 Learn a New Card Game

 Ever played Gin Rummy?
 25?
 Spit?
 Kids love card games and tweens are the perfect age for learning a few more complicated.
-Here are 15 family card games to have a go at.
+Here are 15 family card games to get you started.

 #14.
 Start a Blog